huangsam/chowist/README.md

 Great places are chosen by great chowists.

-This is an application that aims to replicate some features of **Yelp** while adding a little more bells and whistles.
-A couple of features/ideas that are in the process of being created:
+This is an application that replicates core features of [Yelp](https://www.yelp.com/), and adds a couple more bells and whistles.
+A couple features/ideas that are in the process of being created:

 - Chat sessions between users
 - Homepage for marketing purposes